 - Pork: Buy boneless or bone-in pork shoulder (it doesn’t matter which) with a good amount of fat left intact.
 It is the fat that keeps our pork moist and tender.
 This is the same cut of meat we use for our American-style pulled pork.
 Other names for pork shoulder are picnic roast, Boston butt, blade roast, and pork butt.

-- Salt and pepper: We don’t have a particular carnitas seasoning blend, so stick with simple salt and pepper.
+- Salt and Pepper: We don’t have a particular carnitas seasoning blend, so stick with simple salt and pepper.
 The pork and aromatics will provide plenty of flavor.

-- Oil: I use a high-heat cooking oil for recipe (usually avocado oil), but lard is also an option.
+- Oil: I use a high-heat cooking oil for this recipe (usually avocado oil), but lard is also an option.

 - Aromatics: Inspired by authentic carnitas from central Mexico, we use fresh orange, onion, garlic, a bay leaf, and a cinnamon stick.
 The combination is delicious and doesn’t take over the pork’s natural flavor.

-How to Make Carnitas
+How to Make the Best Carnitas

-Crispy Carnitas
+Crispy Pork Carnitas

 - PREP